The Un-Americans: Post-split

 The stable continued as a tag team featuring Regal and Storm, retaining their anti-American sentiments, although with an emphasis on their respective English and Canadian heritage, regaining the (renamed) World Tag Team Championship on two occasions.

+Both Regal and Storm split up in March 2003 after Regal got a heart parasite in India while WWE was on tour (thus permanently disbanding the team).
+They were still champions when Regal got sick and the titles were vacated.
+He was replaced by Chief Morley who declared himself and Storm the new World Tag Team Champions.
+They dropped the titles to Kane and Rob Van Dam on the March 31 episode of Raw.
+Morley was never a member of the Un-Americans, even though Morley is Canadian.

 Meanwhile, Test took on Stacy Keibler as a manager, and turned face.
 Christian went on to team with Jericho and serve as Jericho's side-kick and partner.
-On June 23, 2003, edition of Raw The Unamericans (Christian & Test) reunited for one night only to take on Booker T and Scott Steiner in a winning effort.
+On the June 23, 2003 episode of Raw The Un-Americans (Christian and Test) reunited for one night only to take on Booker T and Scott Steiner in a winning effort.

 It was commented by Michael Hayes during a segment of "The Legends of Wrestling" - Patriotism, that everyone in the Un-Americans were afraid of the "heat" brought on by the angle.
 Regal was remarked to be the only one who was not and due to that, the angle was short-lived.
 Storm later denied this claim.

-Both Regal and Storm split up in March 2003 after Regal got a heart parasite in India while WWE was on tour (thus permanently disbanding the team).
-Storm worked for the company until retiring from professional wrestling in April 2004.
+Storm worked for the company until retiring from professional wrestling in April 2004 and became a trainer for a wrestling school in Calgary.
+He returned to WWE for two appearances in May 2005 and fought against Chris Jericho at ECW One Night Stand.
+Storm once again retired in 2007 and returned to the sport in 2009 until his last match in 2016.
+In 2019 he returned to WWE as a producer and was released by WWE on April 15, 2020, due to budget cuts from the COVID-19 pandemic.